 How to Make Ginger Biscuits

-Preheat the oven to 180°C/355F, or 160°C fan-forced.
-Line two baking trays with baking paper or silicon mats.
+Step 1 - Preheat the oven to 180°C/355F, or 160°C fan-forced.
+Line two large baking sheets/baking trays with parchment paper/baking paper or silicon mats.

-Step 3 - Add the egg and golden syrup
+Step 3 - Add in the room temperature egg and vanilla, and beat together until fully combined (2-3 minutes).

 Pro Tips for this Recipe